karma-runner/karma/docs/intro/02-configuration.md

 # Start Karma using your configuration
 $ karma start my.conf.js
 ```

-For more info about configuration file, see the [configuration file docs].
+For more information about the configuration file such as available options, see the [configuration file docs].

 ## Command line arguments
 Some of the configurations can be specified as a command line argument, which